python/cpython/Doc/tutorial/inputoutput.rst

     >>> with open('workfile') as f:
     ...     read_data = f.read()

-After this :keyword:`with` statement, we can see that the file has been automatically closed::
+After the :keyword:`with` statement, we can see that the file has been automatically closed::

     >>> f.closed